openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(elements: Collection<T>)
 ```

-Function: Constructs a linked list containing elements from the specified collection in the order returned by the collection's iterator.
+Function: Constructs a linked list containing the specified collection elements in the order returned by the collection's iterator.

 Parameters:

-- elements: [Collection](../../core/core_package_api/core_package_interfaces.md#interface-collectiont)\<T> - The collection of elements to be placed into this linked list.
+- elements: [Collection](../../core/core_package_api/core_package_interfaces.md#interface-collectiont)\<T> - The collection of elements to be added to this linked list.

 ### init(Int64, (Int64)-> T)